 Staying Positive After Divorce

 I don’t resent or complain (internally) about a single thing.
 Sure, I razz my daughter about the songs she selects on the radio as we’re driving around (Um… Iggy, no!) but she knows our connection is solid.
-And she also knows that if she needs something (not just wants it – like a new Lululemon top) I will get it.
+She also knows that if she needs something (not just wants it – like a new Lululemon top) I will get it.

 As a single parent, you have to deal with misses as well.
 Most weekends we have to drop by their mom’s house at least once for something they left behind.
 And sometimes as a threesome, we have a hard time deciding where to go for dinner, or what to cook, or who gets to sit in the front seat of the car.
 But the general mode of life with dad is positive and happy.
 I am *so* happy to have them on the days and nights I am afforded, that there is little room for complaints or nagging.

 Of course, there are some downsides as well.
 This afternoon, I’ve heard the same CD three times over today as I’ve been shuffling my kids back and forth.
 And I’ve still got one last trip to go.
-But my approach and attitude is rooted in an unwavering enthusiasm.
+However, my approach and attitude are rooted in an unwavering enthusiasm.
 I am a happy single dad.
 At some point, I might be a happy dad-in-a-relationship as well, but for now, my kids are enough.
 And my time with them is undivided by any other requirement or request.

 Always Love,